openbmc/openbmc/meta-raspberrypi/docs/extra-build-config.md

 RaspberryPi 0, 1, 2 and CM will have UART console enabled by default.

-RaspberryPi 0 WiFi and 3 does not have the UART enabled by default because this needs a fixed core frequency and enable_uart wil set it to the minimum.
+RaspberryPi 0 WiFi and 3 does not have the UART enabled by default because this needs a fixed core frequency and enable_uart will set it to the minimum.
 Certain operations - 60fps h264 decode, high quality deinterlace - which aren't performed on the ARM may be affected, and we wouldn't want to do that to users who don't want to use the serial port.
 Users who want serial console support on